ianmkim/stele/README.md

 ### Bias Investigations
 Methods present in the `clustering.ipynb` attempts to cluster events based on their journalistic reception (`AvgTone`), violence levels (`GoldsteinScale`), and destabilization level (`QuadClass`).
 Both DBSCAN and K-means clustering were used.

+A number of different feature construction methods were attempted.
+For instance, I tried clustering based on Tf-IDF vectors from source URLs similar to the previous two objectives.
+However, that clustering method would have been very difficult to clearly interpret, and certainly to interpret graphically.
+I also tried to construct a feature set based on multiple events by a single country in an attempt to cluster events by their actor countries.
+However, this lead to undistinct and hard to interpret results from both DBSCAN and K-Means clustering methods (no clear elbows in SSE scores).

+So instead, we resorted to a clearly interpretable feature set of three variables which indicate conflict impact, violence level, and average tone of news stories covering the event.

 | Method  |
 |---------|